chapdel/fmc/docs/transactional-mails/logging-transactional-mails.md

 }
 ```

-Whenever this mailable is sent, Mailoach will store and display it in the UI.
+Whenever this mailable is sent, Mailcoach will store and display it in the UI.

 ## Tracking opens and clicks